rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

            `contents`
 ```

-Rust can't possibly know which of the two arguments we need, so it needs us to
+Rust can't possibly know which of the two parameters we need, so it needs us to
 tell it.
-Because `contents` is the argument that contains all of our text and
+Because `contents` is the parameter that contains all of our text and
 we want to return the parts of that text that match, we know `contents` is the
-argument that should be connected to the return value using the lifetime syntax.
+parameter that should be connected to the return value using the lifetime
+syntax.

-Connecting arguments to return values in the signature is something that other
+Connecting parameters to return values in the signature is something that other
 programming languages don't make you do, so don't worry if this still feels
 strange!
 Knowing how to specify lifetimes gets easier over time, and practice
 makes perfect.
 You may want to re-read the above section or go back and compare